How I Rank All 50 Disneyland Attractions

 44. Roger Rabbit's Car Toon Spin.

-Pros: This excellent attraction is literally the focal point of ToonTown.
-Its excellent theming matches "Who Framed Roger Rabbit?" while also looking like something Mickey Mouse and his pals could interact with.
-The theming isn't found just within the attraction itself; the entire queue feels like an attraction all by itself, with so many hidden easter eggs just waiting to be discovered.
+Pros: While this excellent attraction is no longer the focal point of ToonTown, its excellent theming remains.
+Thanks to the recent ToonTown refurbishment, this attraction has received some much-needed maintenance work to restore it to its opening-day glory.
+The theming isn't restricted to the attraction itself; the entire queue feels like an attraction all by itself, with so many hidden easter eggs just waiting to be discovered.
 Happily, the theming extends far beyond the show building itself, as well.
-Many of the other buildings in ToonTown simply exist for "show," without serving any other function.
-This is a commendable example of theming.
+The other buildings in the downtown area of ToonTown are also well-themed and packed full of engaging sound effects and interactive elements.
+This is a commendable example of immersive theming.

 45. Davy Crockett's Explorer Canoes.